-- G, and HCO).
-Presentations & reports from this have been shared with Vestas by ICG but requested not to be shared directly with ZF. - Senvion had suggested possible solutions involving a combination of Tuned Mass Dampers (TMD) and alterations to the drive train, but none of these were ever trialed at Bald Hills before Senvion GmbH entered voluntary self-administration in April 2019 and the subsequent award of the maintenance contract to Vestas. - ICG requested Vestas to investigate the still-unresolved tonality issue offering potential solutions and assistance in mitigation of the issue. - In the presentation, Vestas identified several 'low hanging fruit' solutions, based on previous investigations, including implementing a Type G power curve to help reduce tonal audibility.
+- ICG requested Vestas to investigate the still-unresolved tonality issue offering potential solutions and assistance in mitigation of the issue. - In the presentation, Vestas identified several 'low hanging fruit' solutions, based on previous investigations, including implementing a Type G power curve to help reduce tonal audibility.
 It also proposed development, implementation and validation of a solution to the root cause of the gearbox tonality issue, which was yet to be identified. - Mr Arthur's evidence in chief was that Vestas had identified an engineering solution to address the cause of the tonality, which was in the process of being tested and, if successful, could be implemented.
 It was not clear from his evidence what, if anything, had been done to solve the issue since Vestas' presentation in September 2020.
 In answer to questions from me, Mr Arthur said that it had taken Vestas some time to reinvestigate, and he thought that in the next couple of months they were going to test a solution identified by Senvion back in 2019. - Bald Hills and ICG appear to have given greater priority to pursuing contractual remedies against Senvion.
-As early as April 2017, ICG identified that it was entitled to liquidated damages for breach of the sound emission warranty in the EPC Agreement.114 - In June 2020, ICG requested reimbursement from the guarantor, ANZ Bank, for various defect rectification costs under the EPC Agreement.
+As early as April 2017, ICG identified that it was entitled to liquidated damages for breach of the sound emission warranty in the EPC Agreement. - In June 2020, ICG requested reimbursement from the guarantor, ANZ Bank, for various defect rectification costs under the EPC Agreement.
 These included the replacement of the gearboxes on turbines 12 and 33, both of which had failed.
-It also foreshadowed a future claim for the costs associated with rectifying a generic defect associated with the gearboxes, which would depend on the solution chosen.
+It also foreshadowed a future claim for the costs associated with rectifying a generic defect associated with the gearboxes, which would depend on the solution chosen. - In March 2021, ICG sent ANZ a fourth withdrawal notice for reimbursement from the liquidated damages account.
+This included a claim for phase 1 of the gearbox tonality investigation.
+ANZ requested more information about the gearbox tonality defect rectification works.
+ICG's agreed response was:115